 The last coat I applied a little heavier, but I laid the bench down, just to make sure there were no runs, drips, errors or bleeding.
 I had already removed the plastic when I remembered to take the picture.

-I removed all of the plastic and tape.
+Removing all of the plastic and tape was tedious, but a necessary step for sure.
 I had used small garbage bags to protect the posts of the headboard.

 Here is the bench at Unique Creations!
 Did you notice it in my post about the store where my booth is?
 When I went up there today, Kathy had it sitting out in front of the store (outside) to display and draw in new customers!
 It made me smile to see it sitting there.